Verbweaver/verbweaver/docs/install-desktop.md

 ## First run
 - Create or open a project.
-- The app runs a local backend on a random available port bound to 127.0.0.1.
+- The app runs a local backend bound to 127.0.0.1 on an available port.

 ## Troubleshooting
-- If the app cannot start the backend, ensure antivirus is not blocking the bundled binary.
+- If the app cannot start the backend, ensure antivirus is not blocking the bundled backend binary.
 - On Windows, if opening files fails, try running as an administrator once.
 - See logs in Developer Tools (Ctrl+Shift+I) → Console.